-My experience is that you can be more confident in translation quality when the translator is not a lone wolf but rather has regular and well-established relationships with colleagues who edit their work.
+My experience is that you can be more confident in translation quality when the translator has regular and well-established relationships with colleagues who edit their work.

 - Does the translator have the right subject matter expertise?

 The best translators usually have clear specializations and are highly knowledgeable in particular areas and industries.
-Ask about relevant experience and training, and be wary of people who list unbelievably many specializations.
+Ask about relevant experience and training, and be wary if you come across someone who lists unbelievably many specializations.

 - Does the translator have an in-depth understanding of the source language (the language he or she translates from)?

-You could ask translators with multiple source languages which is their strongest and find out whether they really master the language at a high level.
+Some translators list multiple source languages.
+It’s difficult to master many languages at a high level so it may be useful to ask which is their strongest.
 While strong reading skills may be enough to translate at a certain level, top translators will usually impress you with their spoken and written source language skills in comparison to other non-native speakers.
 This signals that the translator is in an even better position to understand you and your texts.

-- Does the translator write well in the target language (the language the translator translates to)?
+- Does the translator write well in the target language (the language he or she translates to)?